Norbyte/ositools/LuaAPIDocs.md

 ### StatSetAttribute(stat, attribute, value) <sup>R</sup>

 Updates the specified `attribute` of the stat entry.
 This essentially allows on-the-fly patching of stat .txt files from script without having to override the while stat entry.
-This function can only be called during the `ModuleLoading` event; calling it elsewhere throws a Lua error.
+This function can only be called from a `ModuleLoading` listener; calling it elsewhere throws a Lua error.

 **Notes:**
  - For enumerations, the function accepts both the enumeration label (a string value, eg. `Corrosive`) and the enumeration index (an integer value, eg, `7`).
 See `ModifierLists.txt` or `Enumerations.xml` for a list of enumerations and enumeration labels.